elastic/elasticsearch-specification/docs/doc-comments-guide.md

 # Documenting the API specification

-A specification is not only about formalizing data structures, it's also about explaining what these structures and their properties mean are used for.
+A specification is not only about formalizing data structures, it's also about explaining what these structures and their properties are used for.

 Documentation of the TypeScript specification is made using [JSDoc](https://jsdoc.app/) comments, i.e. multiline comments starting with `/**` above a type or field declaration.